johnschriner/presentations/digitalocean.md

 <img src="http://i.imgur.com/Male16R.png" alt="starting mediawiki configuration" width="250">

-Mediawiki will perform environmental checks to ensure that Mediawiki can be installed.
+MediaWiki will perform environmental checks to ensure that MediaWiki can be installed.

 Upon connecting MySQL plug in the database information we created above.